SlashLabs-in/Slashlabs_attendance/api_docs/code_examples.md

 # API Code Examples

-This document provides code examples for interacting with the Attendance Management System API in different programming languages.
+This document provides code examples for interacting with the SlashLabs Attendance System API in different programming languages.

 ## Authentication